(A Purpose-Built Abolition Debate Hall)

 It is thought as many as one slave a day was harbored at Harmony Hall.
-Between this and their previous house in the city, total people saved is estimated to approximately 9,000 by the Purvises.
+Between this and their previous house in the city, total people assisted on the Underground Railroad is estimated to approximately 9,000 by Robert and Harriet.

 Shortly after their arrival, in 1846, they purchased the lot bordering the Meeting House property to the east and constructed Byberry Hall.

-Byberry Hall provided a place to have opened discussions about race as well as education and social issues.
-It was intended from the start as a space to speak freely in community meetings, educational lectures and debates.
+Byberry Hall provided a place to have open discussions about race, as well as education and social issues.
+It was intended, from the start, as a space to speak freely in community meetings, educational lectures and debates.